 - Data Acquisition & Quality – Data exists in silos.
 It is divided along departmental and geographical lines.
 It lives in business applications, legacy systems, and, yes, much too often, spreadsheets.
 The owners of the data protect it passionately, but, only care about the aspects of the whole picture of a Customer, Product, Location, Account, etc, that they care about – and they standardize the data they care about in the way that is most beneficial to their end goals.
 A Data Intelligence architecture must first break down those silos and integrate all enterprise information into a single location in which ETL, standardization, deduplication, and stewardship processes can be applied to the data to improve quality and make it ready for use across the enterprise.

 - Master Data Management – At its most basic element, master data is the core set of data elements and attributes that describe the key entities at the heart of an enterprise.
 A typical organization may rely on data domains like Customer, Product, Asset, Location, Supplier, Part, Account, or more to feed business applications and to make decisions.
-Mastering that data in an MDM hub that includes business process management, workflows, collaboration, stewardship capabilities, enrichment, relationship modeling, syndication, and multi-channel publication contribute to the overall intelligence of an enterprise architecture.
+Mastering that data in an MDM hub that includes business process management, workflows, collaboration, stewardship capabilities, enrichment, relationship modeling, syndication, and multi-channel publication contributes to the overall intelligence of an enterprise architecture.

 - Data Governance – Accurate, up-to-date data needs to be accessible to any user within the corporation who needs access.
 In addition to ensuring that access rights are applied correctly and upheld, processes should be in place to monitor and approve any changes to key data so that all users receive the same data when making an authorized request.
 Data Governance processes and tools, like catalogs and approval workflows, are integral to maintain the health and democratization of your most important asset.